FoxAlex98/PeDistance/PeDistance Mod/README.md

 # PeDistance Mod
+It uses GTA V mod to teleport the player into random controlled location, spawns a pedestrian, gets the distance between the camera point and the pedestrian, saves it into a csv file and loops until it gets to set sample number.
 # Requirement

-* PC with Windows Installed and minimum requirement
 * Grand Theft Auto V (Epic or Steam Version)
+* PC with Windows Installed and minimum GTA V requirement

 # How to install